Ants

 Prevention Tips

-• Keep food in airtight containers; wipe down counters regularly
+• Keep food in airtight containers and wipe down counters regularly

-• Fix leaky pipes — moisture attracts carpenter ants
+• Fix leaky pipes because moisture attracts carpenter ants

 • Trim tree branches and vegetation away from the house

-• Remove woodpiles and debris from near the foundation
+• Remove woodpiles and leaf litter near the building foundation

-Professional ant control involves identifying the species and locating the colony.
-Baiting systems are highly effective — workers carry bait back to the colony, eliminating the queen and the entire nest.
-Perimeter treatments and targeted crack-and-crevice applications prevent re-entry.
+Ant control involves identifying the species and locating the primary nest.
+Baiting systems allow workers to carry active ingredients back to the colony, eliminating the queen.
+Perimeter treatments prevent re-entry into living spaces.